Home · Property management · Renting out a new build

 Order your tax depreciation schedule.

-Once your tenant's in and the property's earning, there's one last task before your first tax return.
+Once your tenant is in and the property is earning, there is one last task before your first tax return.
 Get a depreciation schedule done.

 A tax depreciation schedule is a report prepared by a qualified quantity surveyor that lists every depreciable asset in your property and the deductions you may be able to claim each year.
-It usually covers the building itself (capital works) and the fixtures and fittings inside (plant and equipment), with a write-off value and useful life assigned to each.
+It usually covers the building itself, known as capital works, and the fixtures and fittings inside, known as plant and equipment, with a write-off value and useful life assigned to each.

 When to order it.
-Once your tenant's moved in and the property's producing income, contact a quantity surveyor and get the schedule done before tax time.
+Once your tenant has moved in and the property is producing income, contact a quantity surveyor and get the schedule done before tax time.
 The cost of the schedule may itself be tax deductible, depending on your situation.

 This is general information only, not tax or financial advice.
-Talk to a registered tax agent or your accountant to confirm whether a depreciation schedule's right for you and what you're actually entitled to claim.
+Talk to a registered tax agent or your accountant to confirm whether a depreciation schedule is right for you and what you are actually entitled to claim.

 Ready when you are